DFINITY-Education/data-structures/module-2.md

 As you progress through your implementation of the Bloom filter, you can periodically self-test your work using the command line interface (CLI) after you've built and deployed the corresponding canisters.

-Inputing variant types into the CLI can be a bit unintuitive at first, so here is a quick guide to doing so.
-Image you have the following variant type:
+Inputting variant types into the CLI can be a bit unintuitive at first, so here is a quick guide to doing so.
+Imagine you have the following variant type:

 ```
 type Custom = {